evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 ## User interface and control

 The Neta GT 580 AWD has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.
-The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large .
-The touch screen at the top of the center console is 17.6 inches large .
+The  screen behind the steering wheel integrated into the dashboard is 10.3 inches large.
+The touch screen at the top of the center console is 17.6 inches large.
 A head-up display is a standard system that presents speed and other important driver information in front of the driver on the windshield.